jonlikesapples/ThryveInsidePostcards/README.md

 postcards.py: python script that parses through a dynamoDB database, checks if today's date is anniversary, and sends a postcard using Lob API. https://lob.com/.

-An external cronjob that will run this script everyday at 5am.
+An external cronjob will run this script everyday at 5am.

 Snippet of database (from DynamoDB):
 ![DB Schema](https://i.imgur.com/fH0pkWV.png)